Despite feeling re-victimized, a North Texas rape victim fights for a voice

 “So you give me a sheet of paper that has no information on it whatsoever, then why bother?”
 Sherry says.

-SMU spokesman Kent Best said in response to a request for comment that the university’s police department “released records in this matter to Ms. Zhang in accordance with the directive of the Office of Attorney General.”
+SMU spokesman Kent Best said in response to a request for comment that the university’s police department “released records in this matter to the "requestor" in accordance with the directive of the Office of Attorney General.”

 The spokesman added that the university could not comment on individual cases, but that the university’s “foremost concern is the safety and well-being of the campus community, including campus visitors.”